 - (3) Children with an unequivocal professional recommendation from a doctor, school medical officer or educational psychologist that non-placement at the preferred academy would not be in the best interest of the child and that placement at the preferred school is essential.
 Such recommendations must be made in writing to Cornwall Council, Admissions and Transport, East 0, County Hall, Truro, TR1 3AY and must give full supporting reasons. - (4) Children with siblings who will still be attending the preferred academy at the time of their admission. - (5) All other children. - 4.3 If there are more children in any category than there are places available, places will be prioritised and awarded to children who live nearest the academy.
-Home to school distances used for tiebreaking will be measured by a straight-line measurement as determined by Cornwall Council's nominated Geographical Information System.
+Home to school distances used for tiebreaking will be measured by a straight-line measurement as determined by Capita One and supported by Cornwall Council's nominated Geographical Information System.
 Measurements will be between your home address (the centre of the main building of the property) and the main gate of the school (as determined by Cornwall Council).
-Distances used to determine nearest school with room (i.e. where it is not possible to offer a place at a preferred school) and for establishing transport entitlements will be by nearest available route measurement as determined by Cornwall Council's nominated Geographic Information System software. - 4.4 Windmill Hill Academy is committed to complying with parental preference in respect of parents living within and outside the local area, however if you are planning to move into the local area your application for a place for your child will not be given priority accorded to local area children without firm evidence of your new address and moving date, such as a copy of a signed and dated tenancy agreement or confirmation that contracts have been exchanged and a completion date agreed. - 4.5 A child's attendance at Launceston Pre-School does not guarantee that child a future place in this academy.
+Distances used to determine nearest school with room (i.e. where it is not possible to offer a place at a preferred school) and for establishing transport entitlements will be by nearest available route measurement as determined by Cornwall Council's nominated Geographic Information System software. - 4.4 Windmill Hill Academy is committed to complying with parental preference in respect of parents living within and outside the local area, however if you are planning to move into the local area your application for a place for your child will not be given priority accorded to local area children without firm evidence of your new address and moving date, such as a copy of a signed and dated tenancy agreement or confirmation that contracts have been exchanged and a completion date agreed.